 Pro-tip: Don’t confuse sublimation ink with the sublimation printer, a special type of printer that is often used in photo booths, a popular trend at weddings and other festive occasions.

 is the dry powder used in laserjet printers.
-A special white toner is added to your laser printer to get proper color transfer.
+A special white toner is added to your laser printer to get a proper color transfer.